Techtonica/curriculum/javascript/javascript-8-regex.md

 - You can add modifiers to RegEx
 - The pattern goes between the two forward slashes, and you can use back slashes to escape special characters
 - There are a lot of complex RegEx patterns.
 We'll teach the basic ones, but there are many more you can learn as you go.

-### Demonstration
-Instructor demonstrates in the video walk through how to work with Regular Expressions in JavaScript.

 ### Supplemental Materials
 - [Regular Interactive Visualizer and Tester](https://regexr.com/)